solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 ## Task 2: Data Plane Access Control

-To emphasize the points of the previous Task and earlier posts, we will configure an Azure Active Directory (AAD) user for the dedicated pool user database in this Task.
+In this task, we will configure an Azure Active Directory (AAD) user for the dedicated pool user database.

 1. Navigate to the **Data** hub and select **Workspace**.
-Next, expand the **mysqlpool** dedicated pool you provisioned in the previous Task.
+Next, expand the **mysqlpool** dedicated pool you provisioned in the previous task.

 2. Open the Knowledge center.
 Select **Browse gallery**.
 Select **SQL scripts**.
 Locate a SQL script called **Grant access to a user to a single SQL dedicated database**.